Courses Offered by Theatre and Dance

 Prerequisite: 60 hours and Writing II.

-Selected topics in the history of dance from the 20th century to the present.
+Selected topics in the history of dance.
+Variable content course.

 Credit hoursLecture contact hoursLab contact hoursTypically offered